WildernessLabs/Documentation/docs/Meadow/Meadow_Desktop/Meadow_Windows/index.md

 ## Prerequisites

-Before you can get started with Meadow.Windows, make sure your [development machine is set up for Meadow development](/Meadow/Getting_Started/Hello_World/).
+Before starting with Meadow.Windows, ensure your [development machine is set up for Meadow development](/Meadow/Getting_Started/Hello_World/).

-If not installed already, install the .NET 8.0 SDK.
-You can find the latest version of the .NET SDK for Windows from the [.NET downloads](https://dotnet.microsoft.com/download/dotnet/).
+If you haven't already, install the .NET 8.0 SDK for macOS.
+You can find the latest version on the [.NET downloads page](https://dotnet.microsoft.com/download/dotnet/).

 ### Using GPIO and SPI

-With an additional accessory, you can add GPIO and SPI capabilities to your Windows device.
-You can use an [FTDI breakout board such as FT232H](https://www.adafruit.com/product/2264) to provide GPIO and SPI capabilities.
-(The FT232H also supports I2C, but in this early stage, Meadow.Windows does not yet support it.)
+To add GPIO and SPI capabilities to your Windows PC, you can use an [FTDI breakout board such as FT232H](https://www.adafruit.com/product/2264).

 ## Create your first Meadow.Windows app

-1. Create a new dotnet app on your development machine and navigate to that new project.
+1. Create a new .NET console application:

     ```command
     dotnet new console --output MeadowWindowsSampleApp